EVORA-project/evora-ontology/models/docs/queryMethod.md

 # Slot: query method (queryMethod)

-_The http request method used to access the requested query url_
+_The http request method used to access the requested query url._